Metaswitch/clearwater-snmp-handlers/docs/Testing.md

 ------------

-To run the SNMP Alarm Agent unit test suite, change to the top-level clearwater-snmp-handlers directory and issue make test.
+To run the SNMP Alarm Agent unit test suite, change to the top-level clearwater-snmp-handlers directory and issue make test (this will also run the integration tests outlined below).

 SNMP Alarm Agent unit tests use the Google Test framework and are responsible for testing the following components of the SNMP Alarm Agent: